Yirgacheffe/IaC-tf_icey/README.md

 $ terraform apply
 ```

-Note: this project create resources which can cost money (AWS Elastic IP, for example).
+Note: this project create resources which may cost money (AWS Elastic IP, for example).
 Run `terraform destroy` when you don't need these resources.

 ## Requirements